 A fully-grown turtle will be able to survive a few days without water until its renal system fails.
 Also, the shortage of water will dehydrate it, which is harmful to the shells too.

 The survival ability without water is variable from one species to another.
-Although there’s no study or research work on how much a specific turtle species might live without having no water, we assume land dwellers will live more than the sea turtles.
-Also, dessert turtles will be able to live longer without water since their evolution has made them capable of living with little water for days.
+Although there’s no study or research work on how much a specific turtle species might live without having no water, we assume land dwellers will live more than sea turtles.
+Also, desert turtles will be able to live longer without water since their evolution has made them capable of living with little water for days.

 If there’s sufficient in the air, it will slow the dehydration process of the turtle shell.
 So, they will be able to survive a little longer without water, but not for so long.

 How Long Can a Small Turtle Live Without Water?

 Oh, let me first clarify one vital thing.
 Here, as I talk about small turtles, I mean the turtle babies but not the turtle size.